cartographer-project/cartographer_ros/docs/source/tuning.rst

 To make sure that we did not overtune for this particular issue, we need to run the configuration against other collected data.
 In this case, the new parameters did reveal slipping, for example at the beginning of ``b2-2016-04-05-14-44-52.bag``, so we had to lower the ``translation_weight`` to ``1e2``.
-These setting are worse for the case we wanted to fix, but no longer slips.
+This setting is worse for the case we wanted to fix, but no longer slips.
 Before checking them in, we normalize all weights, since they only have relative meaning.
 The result of this tuning was `PR 428`_.
 In general, always try to tune for a platform, not a particular bag.

 .. _PR 428: https://github.com/googlecartographer/cartographer/pull/428

-TODO(hrapp): mention insert_free_space somewhere